p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 * **Delete conflict:** One or more users try to update a dataset, which meanwhile has been deleted by another user.

 It stands to reason, that concurrency conflicts cannot occur when executing an Insert Command or when querying the data.
 When inserting a new dataset, there cannot arise concurrency conflicts because it is not possible for other users to access the respective dataset until it is committed to the database.
-On the other hand, querying on the data cannot lead to concurrency conflicts by the fact that querying operations are read-only.
+On the other hand, querying on the data cannot lead to concurrency conflicts by the fact that query operations are read-only.